NAME: Sidney Joseph Cameron

 Sidney Joseph Cameron, born in Hamilton in 1891, was the only child of John Thomas Cameron and Honor Pitman.
 The family lived in Griffin Street and Sidney attended Hamilton State School and Elementary School.
 In 1902, when Sidney was eleven, his father died.

 After finishing his schooling, Sidney completed a three-year hairdressing apprenticeship with Mr Rogers in Hamilton.
 Sidney was a good cricketer, one of Hamilton’s leading players.
-Playing football, he was known as a skillful goal kicker and at the gun and rifle clubs, he was among the leading shooters.
-He was also a drummer for the Hamilton Pipe band and was a member of the Terrier Coursing Club.
+Playing football, he was known as a skillful goal kicker, and at the gun and rifle clubs, he was among the leading shooters.
+He was also a drummer for the Hamilton Pipe Band and a member of the Terrier Coursing Club.

 The Hamilton Spectator published a letter on 15 November 1916 from Hubert Eadon, the former general secretary of the Hamilton YMCA.
 The “Hamilton boys” would make a cross for Sidney’s grave.